gmgauthier/qa-tech-test/src/test/e2e/ecs-e2e-challenge/README.md

 I used two different variants of Gherkin assertion in this test.
 First, in the Background, I used normative ("should") language for the assertion.
 Then, in the test itself, I used state ("is") language.
 This was by design to show that I am aware of the difference.
 But there is an argument to be made that the state language is more appropriate (if you think of gherkin scenarios as state tables).

 I took the opportunity in the rewrite, to modularize the test a bit more than the python one, as well.
 You'll notice that I've moved a few new things out into "helper" methods.
+If the testing requirements were broader, I might also have broken out the initialization of the driver object into a separate class as well, in order to handle things like browser specification at runtime, or parallel testing, or virtual environment, implementations.

 As before, I have chosen not to break out the locator strings into separate static variables, or "page objects", because the test suite is just too small to warrant it, and because I've implemented a few additional optimizations to the element search strings to minimize the brittleness.
 For example, the submit button in python looks like this: `"//*[@id='challenge']/div/div/div[2]/div/div[2]/button"` but in the java project looks like this: `"//*[text()='Submit Answers']"`, completely eliminating all explicit DOM hierarchy references.